-The First World War, which officially ended a hundred years ago this past Sunday, was the most consequential and devastating conflict the world had ever seen.
+The First World War, which officially ended over a hundred years ago this week, was the most consequential and devastating conflict the world had ever seen.

 After over four years of bloodshed and anguished stalemate, over 15 million people were dead; at least 40 percent were civilians.
 That figure rises exponentially if you count the influenza epidemic it caused in 1918, which quickly spread all over the globe and killed tens of millions more.

-At the end of it all, the map of Europe was transformed, with centuries-old empires crumbled and a revolution in Russia signaling the rise of communism.
+At the end of WWI, the map of Europe was transformed, with centuries-old empires crumbled and a revolution in Russia signaling the rise of communism.
 What remained of a new generation of young men would never see life the same way again.

 Not surprisingly, this cataclysmic event has yielded many memorable and enduring films, both domestic and foreign.
 Below are a dozen of my favorites.

 I hope you’ll commemorate the centennial of this grisly war’s end by watching one or more of these illuminating titles.

 Doing so will remind us of the supreme sacrifice so many of our forebears made, for reasons they might never have understood.